danielorkingit/whoisaround/README.md

 cd whoisaround
 ```
 Create a free [Sendgrid account](https://signup.sendgrid.com/) and create a new API Key
 Replace the placeholders with your data
-(API Key, email, message)
+(API Key, email, message, device ip adress)
 ```bash
 python main.py
 ```